mickfuzz/makecode-platformer-101/learningDimensions.md

-# Learning Dimensions of this project
+# Learning Dimensions of this Project

 This section includes a map of differnt learning dimensions which are possible and likely to emerge from taking part in this game making course.
 It is inspired by the work of Bevan and Petrich around their study of 'tinkering' in science museums, who through